Paracetamol56/Portfolio-www/content/en/13-aminophenol-game-engine.md

 ---

 # Presentation

 Aminophenol is a 3D game engine written in C++17 with the Vulkan graphics API.
 The aim of this project is to familiarize myself with the basic concepts of a game engine and to give me a better understanding of how modern game engines work.
 The engine is currently under development and not yet ready for use.
-Eventually, this engine could be used as a basis for real-time 3D projects, but the main objective is educational.
+Eventually, this engine could be used as a canvas for real-time 3D projects, but the main objective is educational.

 # Level up

-<ul><li>Learn about the Vulkan graphics API</li><li>Learn the basic concepts of a game engine</li><li>Modern C++</li></ul>
+- Learn about the Vulkan graphics API
+- Learn the basic concepts of a game engine
+- Modern C++